 UPS (Uninterruptible Power Supplies) units will ensure power supply for the camera when experiencing a power outage, mitigating concerns for camera power-off.

 If living in areas where a thunderstorm is a common occurrence, you could learn more about how to protect outdoor security system from lightning.

-One of the vulnerabilities of network IP camera is the possibility of being hacked by ill-intentioned people either by jamming the operating device or decrypting your safety code.
+One of the vulnerabilities of network IP camera is the possibility of being hacked by ill-intentioned people either by jamming the wireless outdoor security cameras or decrypting your safety code.

 The solution to the problem is to boost your network with WPA2 (Wi-Fi Protected Access II) security protocol.